-Crystal firmly embraces the mantra of quality over quantity and consistently tops the rankings for passenger experience despite only having three ships in its fleet.
-Neither of its two main ships are particularly new, nor particularly large, but both are maintained and operated to the highest possible standards and are a byword for luxury and sophistication amongst those cruisers that are happy to manage without the raft of high-tech facilities that can be found on newer and bigger ships.
+Crystal firmly embraces the mantra of quality over quantity and consistently tops the rankings for passenger experience despite only having four ships in its fleet.
+Neither of its two larger ships are particularly new, nor particularly big by modern standards, but both are maintained and operated to the highest possible standards and are a byword for luxury and sophistication amongst those cruisers that are happy to manage without the raft of high-tech facilities that can be found on newer and bigger ships.

 Whilst not quite into the realms of hiring a private yacht, Crystal is a line for people that don't mind paying top dollar in exchange for top service.
 Pretty much everything on board is included, so expect a big initial price tag in exchange for a luxury experience and the peace of mind that you don't need to worry about all the little extras.